 No manufacturer of miniature AC powered trains has ever taken advantage of the fact that both polarities of DC voltage were available.
-However, model railroad enthusiasts soon discovered that judicious placement of diodes in the engine would allow them to control two 60 tric trains where the locomotives contain on-board trains on the same track independently or to expand their remote control options to two on a single engine.
+However, model railroad enthusiasts soon discovered that judicious placement of diodes in the engine would allow them to control two 60 trains on the same track independently or to expand their remote control options to two on a single engine.